 There is no specific cure for Eastern Equine Encephalitis.
 It is caused by a virus, so antibiotics won’t help.
 In mild cases, physicians recommend the same remedies you would use for other viruses, such as the flu: drink plenty of water, resting in bed, drinking plenty of fluids, and taking medication such as acetaminophen or ibuprofen to relieve fever and discomfort.
 In more severe cases treatment may include hospitalization, intravenous fluids, and perhaps even intensive care.

 Anyone experiencing severe or unusual headaches should see a doctor as soon as possible.
 Also, anyone who has been in an area where the virus has been identified and who experiences high fever, muscle weakness, confusion or severe headaches should see a doctor immediately.

 Eastern Equine Encephalitis cannot be passed from person to person.
 The only way to get the virus is from the bite of an infected mosquito that has the virus in their blood.
 The mosquito can spread the virus to birds, animals or people, when it bites during feeding.
-Transmission to people and mammals is relatively rare, but is very serious when it occurs.
-There were only 182 confirmed cases in the United States during the 36 year period from 1964 – 2000.
-There have only been 8 confirmed cases in South Carolina during that same time frame.
+Transmission to people and mammals is rare, but can be serious when it occurs.

 There are many things that you can do to help.
 Reducing the breeding grounds for mosquitoes is vital to preventing mosquito-transmitted diseases.

 Be sure to empty any and all containers that hold standing water, and keep them emptied.

 You can reduce the possibility of this infection even more by taking a few other simple steps: